 Our researchers have won multiple awards including:

 - Australian Academy of Science

 Within the department our research groups have strong collaborative links to other researchers within Macquarie University, particularly through MQ Centres for Green Cities, Biosecurity Futures, ARC ITTC for Fruit Fly Biosecurity Innovation, Marine Research and Species Spectrum, as well as through the NSW Adaptation Hub Biodiversity Node and to other universities and industries including government agencies and NGOs.

 Macquarie hosts the largest concentration of animal behaviour researchers in Australia.
 Our research is integrative and transdisciplinary addressing behavioural ecology, sociobiology, comparative neurobiology, performance physiology and behavioural genomics.
 On campus, our Fauna Park and Ecology Reserve allow an integration of lab, semi-lab and field studies.
 In addition, our researchers work at field sites across Australia and internationally.
-As a community, we hosted the international Behaviour 2015 conference.

 Our researchers are recognised nationally and internationally as leaders in conservation biology.
 We are engaged with government and industry to achieve outstanding conservation outcomes, for example in threatened species management and climate change adaptation.
 In addition, we have excellent facilities for terrestrial and aquatic conservation research that includes land and water field vehicles, controlled environment chambers and glasshouses, a large herbarium and diverse isotope, sediment and geochemical analysis facilities.